tencentyun/intlcloud-documents/yehe_doc/互联网中间件/API 网关/购买指南/共享集群/按量计费（后付费）_intl_en.md

 - Billable item: API calls
 - Billing mode: pay-as-you-go
 - Billing cycle: hourly
 - Bill generation time: Tencent Cloud generates hourly bills for API calls, typically within 30 minutes after the end of the current billing cycle.
 After a bill is generated, the fees will be automatically deducted from the account balance for settlement.
-If your account balance is insufficient to make the payment, your account will fall into arrears
+If your account balance is insufficient to make the payment, your account will have overdue payment
 - Deduction method: after a bill is generated, the fees will be automatically deducted from your account balance for settlement
 - Billing currency: USD
 - Effective calls: number of effective API call requests received by API Gateway.
 A request that is not a [frontend error](https://intl.cloud.tencent.com/document/product/628/31717) will be considered as an effective call and billed